R-H-T/StarRatingView/README.md

 #### Images ####
 You'll need to provide three images in your assets folder representing each of the star's 3 main states (`emptyStar`, `halfStar`, `filledStar`).
+_Note that the images must be somewhat clean and simple, because they will be rendered as templates by default and tinted to `UIColor.yellow`._

 ---